 United lifted the now defunct title thanks to a Mark Hughes brace in a 2-1 victory over a Barcelona side featuring Ronald Koeman and Michael Laudrup in Rotterdam.

-Poor old Barcelona would have just loved losing to a team all in white.
+Poor old Barca would have just loved losing to a team all in white.

 The Snowflake Shirt 1990-92

 Contrary to what some in the media will tell you, football did actually exist before the foundation of the Premier League in 1992.

 There was also a time when football kits were not changed every year, meaning that fans and rivals alike had time to love and hate football kits over the course of a couple of seasons.

 Ferguson’s men, including a 17 year-old Ryan Giggs, lined up in this cunning mix between the traditional United change colours of white and blue.

 Worn at the end of the old First Division era, they were the last away kits made by Adidas before Umbro took over control of creativity at the outset of the Premier League.

 This shirt from an Adidas’ golden period in football shirt design is now viewed as one of the club’s greatest and the unique pattern was later updated on United tracksuit tops and away kits.

 A modern classic.

 Umbro’s first away shirt offering coincided with the dawn of the Premier League.